iit-danieli-joint-lab/abb_librws/README.md

 * Register as a local/remote user (e.g. for interaction during manual mode).
 * Turning the motors on/off.
 * Reading of current RobotWare version and available tasks in the robot system.
+*	Enable/disable lead-through.
+*	Access to SmartGripper functionality.

 ### Recommendations

-* This library has been verified to work with RobotWare `6.08.00.01`.
+* This library has been verified to work with RobotWare `6.15.01` and `7.18.2`.
 Other versions are expected to work, but this cannot be guaranteed at the moment.
 * It is a good idea to perform RobotStudio simulations before working with a real robot.
 * It is prudent to familiarize oneself with general safety regulations (e.g. described in ABB manuals).
 * Consider cyber security aspects, before connecting robot controllers to networks.